CeliaRipple/CeliaRipple.github.io/FinalProject.md

 Alter table planet_OSM_roads Add column source integer;
 Alter table planet_OSM_roads Add column target integer
 ```
-Then use the create topology function
+Then use the create topology function.
+The tolerence (I used 0.00001) can be adjusted to account for small gaps inbetween the road segments.
 ```sql
 SELECT pgr_createTopology('planet_osm_roads', 0.00001, 'way', 'osm_id')
 ```
-This function also creates a new table with just the nodes for the road segments.
+This function also creates a new table with just the nodes as ponits for the road segments.
+The nodes show the start and end of every road segment. the node ids are also used to locate the start and end of the routes by lining up the destination with with the node closest. [example of the nodes](nodesexample.png).

 The final step before routing is to create a "cost" column.
-For this initial analysis I decided to use distance as the cost, but cost could also be time, or other factors.
+For this initial analysis I decided to use distance as the cost, but cost could also be traveltime, or other factors.
+With the routing function I used, there is also the possibility of creating a reverse cost.

 Add a column for cost
 ``` sql